appseconnect/docs/_posts/2018-09-17-getting-started.md

 ## CUSTOMER PROFILE INFORMATION
 This section enables you to quickly access your profile after [logging](https://portal.appseconnect.com/Account/Login?ReturnUrl=%2f) into the application.
 This is where you will get the overview of your organization including assigned companies under you, your organization details and [feeds](/appseconnect/home/).

-This section also enables you to change details like your personal information, changing avatar, changing password, privacy setting and security setting.
+This section also enables you to change details like your *personal information, changing avatar, changing password, privacy setting and security setting*.

 Let us dive in details about every section of customer profile information.